WHERE TO STAY NEAR YELLOWSTONE PARK

 Lodging Options Less than a mile from Yellowstone - Lamar Valley

 Looking for a place to stay close to Yellowstone especially during the busy summer months?
-We've done the work for you and discovered a hidden gem of a town less than a mile from the northeast gate entrance.
+We've done the work for you and discovered a hidden gem of a town less than a mile from the northeast gate entrance to Yellowstone National Park.
 We decided that we will be focusing on the northeast side of the park since so many sites are focussing on the more popular crowded areas.

 Yellowstone has so much more to offer than just geysers and world-famous waterfalls.
 Discover the wild side of Yellowstone.
 The northeast entrance opens up to Lamar Valley, the Northeast, Tower Fall, and Tower-Roosevelt.